RealKnoblauchbrot/qb-management-smalledit/README.md

+# THIS SCRIPT IS A SMALL EDIT TO ADD STASHES FOR GANG MEMBERS.
+# I DONT TAKE ANY SUPPORT AND WILL NOT ACKNOWLEDGE ANY ISSUES WITH THIS.
+IF YOU HAVE ANY PROBLEMS USE THE native [qb-management](https://github.com/qbcore-framework/qb-management)

 # qb-management

 New qb-bossmenu / qb-gangmenu converted into one resource using qb-menu and qb-input, with SQL support for society funds!